asharma0905/Credit_Card_Fraud_Data_Analytics/README.md

 # Credit Card Fraud Data Analytics Project
 ## Introduction
-Welcome to the Github repository of a Credit Card Fraud Detection Project which involves the following workflow:
+Welcome to the Github repository of an end-to-end data analytics project simulating a real-world fraud detection pipeline which involves the following workflow:
 - Procurement of Dataset
 - Augmenting Dataset
 - Data cleaning